 There are two bedrooms in the house, each with the capacity to comfortably sleep 2 people.
 In addition, there are two couches, one of which can convert to a bed if necessary.
 Therefore, the house can accommodate up to 6 people, but anything over four people requires that the Salon also be used as a third bedroom.
 We provide privacy curtains across the Salon doorway for this purpose.

 It is also important to note that the second bedroom is only accessible from a separate entrance (on the lower patio, at river level) than the rest of the house.
-This makes the house perfect for two couples or a family with one or two teenagers, but the second bedroom is not usually suitable for smaller children who prefer to have easy access to their parents during the night.
+This makes the house perfect for two couples or a family with one or two teenagers, but most parents agree with us that the second bedroom is not suitable for smaller children who prefer to have easy access to their parents during the night.
 Many of our clients do find that their small child can sleep on the sofa bed in the salon without any problems, but this depends on the individual family and their needs.
 If you have any questions about this, please do not hesitate to contact us.
 You can also get a sense of our layout using our virtual tour.

 Back to questions | Top of page